Does Tastyworks have Papertrading Accounts?

 - Go in with a bogus trading plan where you don’t mind blowing up the account Tastyworks gave you

-Personally I’d recommend one of the latter two, as winging it in trading rarely works out well (for you).
+Personally I’d go with one of the latter two, as winging it in trading rarely works out well (for you).

 My recommendation, my trading plan, would be to go in and play earnings, as you only keep the winnings from the first two days of trading after you activate the Trader Challenge (there will be a confirmation when you login to the platform after signing up).

 This is because I, or you in this case, wouldn’t have time to collect sufficient theta decay (Options Premium Decay) for long-term trades.
-I’d recommend only activating your 2 days during earnings season, preferably when you have a directional bias in a stock or one has extremely high IV Rank (Implied Volatility).
+As a result I’d only activate the trader challenge during earnings season, as you’ll only have 2 days in the trader challenge to make your $250 bonus.
 Then make your bets on the first nights earnings, or the mornings earning reports, and then do the same the next day if you haven’t quite made $250 in profit.